avanpo/avanpo.github.io/_posts/2015-12-20-microcorruption-ctf-hollywood.md

 clr      r7
 ```

-It reads 2 bytes from the password, and places them both in r4 and r6. r4 is byte swapped.
+It reads 2 bytes from the password, and places them both in r4 and r6, using add and xor respectively. r4 is byte swapped.
 Then the values in r4 and r6 are swapped (a clever XOR trick).
 Finally it tests the next word of the entered password.
-After that, it's pretty much garbage.
+After that, it looks like a convoluted way to keep the loop going (if the next word exists) or move on.

-I initially kept careful track of all the instructions concerning r7, but I think they were just another level of obfuscation, at least, until later.
 Since my entered password was 4 words long, I had to step through this enormous, bloated loop multiple times like an idiot, haphazardly stepping large portions of the code, but not too large, lest I miss important instructions and lose all of the work I had done.
+Although it became apparent that the above was a loop, it was difficult to tell where it ended.
+No jump instructions were printed, the loop controls must have been hidden away in the code that decided what the next instruction to print would be.
+Without a proper disassembler, I didn't bother to find out how exactly that code worked.

-My larger steps kept getting caught in useless loops that looked like this:
+My larger steps kept getting caught in useless loops that looked like this, for very large values in r15:

 ```nasm
 add      #-0x1, r15